 Travelers, retirees or expats considering a move to Belize are often anxious to know if they can get a prescription refill and what types of medications are available at Belize pharmacies.

 For many years Belize has been a net importer of manufactured products from the U.S.A.
 The supermarkets are full of familiar brands such as Kraft, Heinz, Campbell’s, Proctor and Gamble – you get the picture.
 Pharmacies are no different and carry most medications from major manufacturers such as Abbott, Pfizer, Merck, Eli Lilly, Johnson and Johnson and others.

 You can purchase practically any type of medication in Belize.
 Most brands are North American or European and of recent, sourced from Latin America.
 Medications in Belize are not cheap – generally marked up about 25% higher compared to prices in the U.S. – but there are exceptions.
 These are mainly for generic drugs that are manufactured in Europe, Asia and Latin America.

 Belize has a small consumer base – about 390,000 people, and taxes of all types are levied on every step of the pharmaceuticals import supply chain by government.
 Business owners have no choice but to pass this on to the consumer.
 But basic medications such as antibiotics and pain medication are not taxed.

 Prescription Medications In Belize

 The only advantage Belize has is that some pharmacies will accommodate visitors who may have misplaced or left their prescriptions at home.
-Since many Belizeans are very poor and cannot afford to attend a doctor, some pharmacies function as a one-stop source of medical advice and dispensary of medications for common ailments.
+Since many Belizeans are very poor and cannot afford to attend a doctor, many pharmacies function as a one-stop source of medical advice and dispensary of medications for common ailments.